manishkumar1012/file-sharing-app-server/README.md

 # FileShare-App api

-Visit the below repository for the frontend part: https://github.com/manishkumar1012/fileshare-app
+Visit this repo for the frontend part: https://github.com/manishkumar1012/fileshare-app

 API's